 In Vermillion, the University of South Dakota’s Department of Communication Studies offers a Master of Arts in Communication that offers a wide variety of specialization options.
 Students can choose among areas of study in Interpersonal and Relational Communication, Organizational Communication, Health Communication, Political Communication, Intercultural and Interethnic Communication, Media Studies, Mass Communication, Strategic Communication, and Journalism and Media Management.
 Regardless of their concentration, students take courses in quantitative and qualitative research methods in communication, a foundational class on graduate studies in communication, and either a mass communication ethics course or a rhetorical theory and criticism course.
 They can then take electives according to their chosen concentration, including classes in persuasion, environmental communication, political communication, communication and gender, intercultural communication, team building and group decision-making, managing cultural diversity, and health communication.
 For their final graduation requirement, students have the option of completing a master’s thesis that they must defend in front of a committee, or a comprehensive examination that includes an oral defense component.

 At present, there is only one school in South Dakota that offers an online option for students seeking a master’s in communication degree.
-South Dakota State University’s Department of Journalism & Mass Communication offers an Online Master of Mass Communication, which is a skills-oriented professional degree that prepares students for careers in journalism, media management, and strategic communication for broad audiences.
+South Dakota State University’s School of Communication & Journalism offers an Online Master of Mass Communication, which is a skills-oriented professional degree that prepares students for careers in journalism, media management, and strategic communication for broad audiences.
 Classes in this program include courses in professional research, the history of journalism, media management and administration, media law and ethics, the history of journalism, advanced studies in mass communication, and cross-platform storytelling.
 For their final graduation requirement, students can choose between completing a research paper or applied project, or taking additional coursework and creating a portfolio that features samples from their current professional work or an internship experience.
 Students work with their advisor to determine which graduation requirement they should select, according to their interests and professional goals.

 In addition to the online master’s in mass communication program offered by South Dakota State University, there are also numerous out-of-state online master’s in communication programs that accept students from South Dakota.
 Choosing an online program may be particularly helpful for students who do not live within commuting distance to Brookings or Vermillion, such as residents of Aberdeen, Rapid City or Sioux Falls, or for students who wish to explore different concentration options than the ones offered by South Dakota State University or the University of South Dakota.